History of the Constitution of Brazil

 During its independent political history, Brazil has had seven constitutions.
 The most recent was ratified on October 5, 1988.

 Imperial Constitution (1824)

 Background

 Prior to its independence on September 7, 1822, Brazil had no formal Constitution, since Portugal only adopted its first Constitution on September 23, 1822, 16 days after Brazil proclaimed independence.

 In 1823, Emperor Pedro I started the political process of writing a Constitution.

-The elaboration of the first Constitution of Brazil was quite difficult and the power struggle involved resulted in a long-lasting unrest that plagued the country for nearly two decades.
+Drafting of the first Constitution of Brazil was quite difficult and the power struggle involved resulted in a long-lasting unrest that plagued the country for nearly two decades.
 Two major facts increased the troubles: